 While parties to a criminal case issue and serve subpoenas, the Court enforces them.
 For this reason, a subpoena is a court order and has the force of law.

-A subpoena can be served personally by anyone other than a defendant in the criminal case.
+A subpoena can be served personally by anyone, except a defendant in the criminal case.

-While peace officers are required to serve subpoenas to the parties in a criminal matter, private Los Angeles criminal defense attorneys frequently use private process servers to make sure they are served in a timely manner.
+While peace officers are required to serve subpoenas on the parties in a criminal matter, private Los Angeles criminal defense attorneys frequently use private process servers to ensure timely service.

-Service of the subpoena has to allow the witness sufficient time to prepare and to travel to the court.
+Service of the subpoena must allow the witness sufficient time to prepare and travel to the court.
 It may be possible to serve a subpoena by mail or by messenger, but these methods of service are not effective unless the witness acknowledges the receipt of the subpoena.

-There are two types of commonly issues subpoenas in Los Angeles criminal cases.
+There are two types of commonly issues with subpoenas in Los Angeles criminal cases.

 Witness Subpoena

-The first is a subpoena ad testificandum, or almost always referred to simply as a witness subpoena, which requires the personal attendance of a person so they may testify in court.
+The first is a subpoena ad testificandum, or more commonly referred to simply as a witness subpoena, which requires the personal attendance of a person so that they may testify in court.

-The subpoenaed party may be a witness to a crime, or anyone else involved with a criminal case who either the prosecution or defense wish to examine in a motion hearing, preliminary hearing, jury trial, or other litigated proceeding.
+The subpoenaed party may be a witness to a crime, or anyone else involved with a criminal case whom either the prosecution or defense wishes to examine in a motion hearing, preliminary hearing, jury trial, or other litigated proceeding.

-The witness must come to court on the date and time specified and be sworn in to testify.
+The witness must appear in court on the specified date and time and be sworn in to testify.

-If a witness who was properly subpoenaed doesn't appear, the criminal lawyer will typically ask the court for a continuance.
+If a witness who has been properly subpoenaed fails to appear, the criminal lawyer will typically request a continuance from the court.
 It may be possible to obtain a warrant from the court that will order the sheriff to bring the witness to court.
-A failure to appear could subject the witness to a contempt order from the court.
+Failure to appear could result in a contempt order being issued against the witness by the court.

 Subpoena Duces Tecum